agmath/agmath.github.io/index.md

   + I am on the *Steering Committee* for the North Shore Undergraduate Mathematics Conference (link to be added), a regional conference dedicated to making mathematics accessible to any math undergraduates, with participants from throughout eastern Massachusetts and New Hampshire.
   + I have run several summer *Faculty Upskilling* workshops here at SNHU.
 These workshops are targeted at faculty from a variety of disciplines.
 The two I have run are:

-    +  Introductory through Intermediate Data Science and Machine Learning (2020)
+    +  Introductory and Intermediate Data Science / Machine Learning (2020)
     +  [Foundations of Natural Language Processing](https://agmath.github.io/FacultyUpskilling/) (2021, with William Jamieson)

   + I am very passionate about high-quality open educational resources (OER).
 I have been working with [OpenIntro.org](https://www.openintro.org/) since 2015.